yatima1460/Drill/README.md

             - Select file if contained folder
             - Error on file open
     - All comparisons need to be done in lower case strings
+    - /home/username needs to have higher priority over / crawler when /home isn't mounted on a secondary mountpoint
     - Sorting by column system
     - Commas in numbers strings
         - Correct separator based on current system internationalization